 The majority of the Group's commercial rental income is demanded quarterly in advance and its residential rental income is demanded monthly in advance.
-Demands are sent out prior to the due date, although the Group did agree to some temporary variations to this for a small number of commercial tenants during the height of the Covid-19 pandemic.
+Demands are sent out prior to the due date.
 Management monitors arrears continually and prompt action is taken to address potential defaults as appropriate.
 The credit worthiness of each tenant is assessed prior to the agreement of the lease.
 Where appropriate, collateral is required by the Group to support lease obligations.
 In many cases this takes the form of a tenant security deposit but also includes parent company guarantees, bank or other guarantees where appropriate.
 Provision is made based upon an expected credit loss model, with full provision for impairment usually being made where a tenant is in arrears for more than a year.
 Details of the Group's trade receivables and the extent of impairment provisions against them are set out in Note 11.